Push Pull Control / Conduit Assemblies

 - Grooved terminal: Grooved terminals swage to the casing and secure a push-pull control into a slot or keyhole.

 - Push-pull control: Push-pull controls drive chokes or dampers.

 - Solid core wire: Solid core wire is ideal for applications requiring motion in both the push and pull modes.
 It also works well when a strand or cable is too flexible and additional stiffness is needed to actuate an item.

-Manufacturers can customize push-pull cables to various lengths.
+Manufacturers can customize push-pull cables to various lengths to meet required specifications.

 We incorporate the following principles into our product design for small and large companies:

 - Push Pull Assembly: When powering a device, force is required in two directions of the assembly travel.
 Both the forces of pushing and pulling on a mechanical cable contribute to powering the machine.

 - Pull Assemblies: Force to power a device is only required in the pulling of a mechanical cable.